This article may contain compensated links. See our full disclosure here

 Tip: We often go to South Kensington tube station and have breakfast so we can enter as soon as they open at 10:00am.
 Here is a list of popular London eateries that can be found nearby.

-For mid shopping trip culture fix try the Wallace Collection near Selfridges.
-This museum is free to enter and has great art and beautifully curated collections of amour, porcelain and furniture.
+Enjoy a mid shopping trip culture fix at the Wallace Collection near Selfridges.
+This museum is free to enter and has severam impressive galleries including paintings by Dutch Masters and beautifully curated collections of armour, porcelain and furniture.

 Afternoon tea indulgence

 The British tradition of afternoon tea is a must do each time you visit London.
 You can have the poshest of teas at The Ritz or take your tea on a vintage London bus as you tour the sights of the city.

 If you fancy a stylish and modern tea, we recently enjoyed an indulgent afternoon tea with a spectacular view of the Tower of London at Aqua Shard

 Now afternoon tea can be taken at many unique venues across London but I think the most fabulous tea is at the iconic Houses of Parliament – a truly unique London activity.

 Tip – join a VIP tour of the Houses of Parliament followed by afternoon tea on the House of Lords terraces with TakeWalks – one of our favorite tour companies.
 They’ll tell you stories of one of the most famous buildings in London and you’ll sip your tea as Big Ben tolls close by.